-In order to provide further clarification, homes built between 1975 and 1998 are required to have hard wired interconnected smoke detectors outside the bedrooms and one detector on each floor at the top of the stairs.
-The smoke detector at the top of the stairs can be the same detector that is required outside the bedroom.
+To provide further clarification, homes built between 1975 and 1998 are required to have hard-wired interconnected smoke detectors outside the bedrooms and one detector on each floor at the top of the stairs.
+The smoke detector at the head of the stairs can be the same detector that is required outside the bedroom.

-These requirements for newer construction also apply to additions and/or renovations where a bedroom is either added or substantially altered.
-If an addition or renovation involves adding or substantially changing a bedroom, the entire house, including existing bedrooms must be brought up to the present standard according to the Massachusetts State Building Code (780 CMR), regardless of when the original home was built.
+These requirements for newer construction also apply to additions and renovations where a bedroom is either added or substantially altered.
+If an addition or renovation involves adding or significantly changing a bedroom, the entire house, including existing bedrooms must be brought up to the present standard according to the Massachusetts State Building Code (780 CMR), regardless of when the original home was built.

 Massachusetts Carbon Monoxide Detector Law

 If you are selling your home in Massachusetts, an additional law that you need to be up to speed on is what’s known as Nicole’s Law.
 As of March 2006 when a home is sold you need to have functioning carbon monoxide detectors.

 Carbon Monoxide detectors are required in any residence that has fossil-fuel burning equipment including, but not limited to, a furnace, boiler, water heater, fireplace or any other apparatus, appliance or device; or has enclosed parking within its structure.